Megan Rose Fischer Photography

 News record Photo/ Ed Glazar

-What they didn’t realize was that the roads had become icy from rain that had been falling all day and had frozen after nightfall.
+What they didn’t realize was that the roads had become icy from rain that had been falling all day and had frozen after nightfall., which led to a plummet off the side of the overpass.

 Video bears out account of visit from USDA agents